fjossinet/RNArtist/README.md

 ## Run

-In the directory target/RNArtist, and run the file for your operating system by typing:
+From the directory target/RNArtist, run the file for your operating system by typing:

 ```./launch_rnartist_for_...```